 Jump to menu

-Blood pressure screenings are offered the third Friday of each month from 11 a.m. to noon.
+Offered the third Friday of each month 11 a.m.-12 p.m.
 A cardiovascular educator from Medstar Good Samaritan Hospital will be on hand to measure your blood pressure and discuss the results with you.

 If you need a little help with your gas or electric bill, stop by the Family Center and speak with Walter Jackson who can help you apply for energy assistance.
 Walter is on site Wednesday 9 a.m. to 1 p.m.
 Please call 410-467-8710 to make an appointment.

 top of page